What is CreateAction?

-Recruit employers working in CED and the Friendship Centre Movement (FCM) to provide 6-month work placements for youth, helping employers with guidance and support to carry out the activities and objectives of the program
+- Recruit employers working in CED and the social economy to provide 6-month work placements for youth, helping employers with guidance and support to carry out the activities and objectives of the program

 Funding is limited and administered through an application process based on criteria listed below.